tmtsoftware/csw/docs/src/main/commons/create-component.md

 which can be a `Completed` for commands that return quickly, or `Started` for long running commands.
 If the response from validation was `Invalid`, this is returned to the sender of the command without calling the `onSubmit` or `onOneway` handler.

-If `onSubmit` returns `Started`, the component's `CommandResponseManager` keeps track of the status of long running submit commands.
+If `onSubmit` returns `Started`, the component's `CommandResponseManager` keeps track of the status of long-running submit commands.
 The sender of a `Started` command (and any component, really) can query a `Started` command's status or wait for the final response using `queryFinal` of the `CommandService` API.